 Successful implementation of the siting process will require a good understanding of regional priorities, politics and key players.
 The NWMO will assist interested communities in engaging surrounding communities, the region, and provincial and Aboriginal governments, in a regional study of environmental, social, cultural and economic effects, and detailed site investigations.
-Involvement of regional representatives will help to ensure that the broad range of potential effects associated with implementation at a particular site are recognized and considered.
-The NWMO must work to assist provincial governments to become informed and ready to support community interest, and address inquiries about crown land, and provincial regulations and approvals.
+Involvement of regional representatives will help ensure that the broad range of potential effects associated with implementation at a particular site, including transportation of used nuclear fuel required, are recognized and considered.
+The NWMO must work to assist provincial governments to become informed and ready to support community interest, and address inquiries about Crown land, and provincial regulations and approvals.